yzPeedro/Mini-framework-php/README.md

 ```
 <br/>

-> Remember to remove the ".exemple" from the file name, we use this pattern so that you can configure the database only in a local context and that your database settings are not sent to external repositories, thus maintaining the security of your login passwords
+> Remember to remove the ".example" from the file name, we use this pattern so that you can configure the database only in a local context and that your database settings are not sent to external repositories, thus maintaining the security of your login passwords

 <br/>
 To create Models you must follow the pattern below